Suzuka inksticks Suzuka sumi

 Following the tradition of fine Japanese ink

-Suzuka inkstick is generally made from pine trees growing in the local mountains, which are favored with the ideal climate for high quality inkstick production.
-To meet the demand, production techniques have been improved and today Suzuka inkstick is much appreciated by people practicing calligraphy or painting.
-It is also known as a quality dye and an artistic handicraft product useful for coloring and carving.
+This craft is mainly made from pine trees growing in the local mountains, which is the ideal climate for high quality inkstick production.
+To meet demand, production techniques have been improved and Suzuka inksticks are greatly appreciated by people practicing calligraphy or painting.
+It is also known as a quality dye and artistic handicraft product useful for coloring and carving.

-The use of natural gelatinous glue called nikawa is the main characteristic of Suzuka inkstick.
-A long lasting exquisite beauty, blurred colors, sharp lines, and great feeling brush strokes can be created by upholding the traditional making process.
-Suzuka ink is also known to gain a deeper ink color when it is left for a while to mature in a storeroom, which is a characteristic of using natural glues.
-Among the many ink brands, Shinseido was the first to succeed in making colored ink, and today a wide range of colorful variations of Suzuka ink are produced.
+Suzuka inksticks use a gelatinous animal glue called nikawa.
+Suzuka inksticks gain a deeper color when left to mature for a while in a storeroom, which is a result of using natural glue.
+Among ink brands, Shinseido was the first to succeed in making colored ink, and now a wide range of colorful Suzuka inksticks are produced.

-During the Edo period (1603-1868), every ruling feudal family had their own family crest, which would be drawn with ink on the formal dresses; kamishimo for men and komon for women.
-This culture naturally gave a rise to the demand for this quality ink.
-From around this time, the nationwide spread of private elementary schools in temples also increased the demand for ink.
+During the Edo period (1603-1868), every ruling feudal family had their own family crest, which would be drawn with ink on formal dresses: kamishimo for men and komon for women.
+This custom gave rise to the demand for quality ink.
+Also, the nationwide spread of private elementary schools in temples increased the demand for ink.